3 Ways to Find Related Keywords and Improve Your SEO Strategy While Doing It

 2. Narrow down your list with the Google Keyword Planner

 Now that you have a giant list of possible keywords, you’ll need to narrow them down to a more manageable list.
-There are many tools that can help you do this, but for simplicity’s sake, we’ll use Google AdWords Keyword Planner.
-It’s easy to use (especially if you have past experience with AdWords), and even better—it’s free.
+There are many tools that can help you do this, but for simplicity’s sake, we’ll use Google Ads Keyword Planner.
+It’s easy to use (especially if you have experience with Google Ads), and even better—it’s free.

-After logging into AdWords, click “Get search volume data and trends”.
+After logging into Google Ads, click “Get search volume data and trends”.

 Now, you can enter the long-tail keywords you discovered in KeywordsFX, either by copy-and-pasting them or uploading a spreadsheet.